 Three percent also seems to be a “standard” of sorts.
 Because hydrogen peroxide is generally sold as 3%, many books, websites, and charts use 3% in examples, amounts, and formulas.
 I’ve just gotten used to 3% as a concentration.

 Three percent is also what I mix and use in my home for most general everyday household purposes.
 There is no reason I have to do it this way – I could mix and use 5% instead.
 But I don’t.
 I mix and use 3%.

-I also refer to “35%” a lot.
-Again, this is a common concentration, as well as a concentration that I personally use.
-Most food grade peroxide is sold as 35% concentration.
-(It is also possible to buy food grade that is 10%, 8%, or 6%, but this is less common.)
+People (and writing) refers to 35% hydrogen peroxide a lot.
+Again, this is a common concentration (It's also a concentration that I personally use.)
+Often food grade peroxide is sold as 35% concentration.
+(It is also possible to buy food grade that is 12%, 10%, 8%, 6%, or 3%, for example, but this is less common.)

 I use 35% for only a few things: I use it in baths, I use it in my garden sprayer, and I use it to make 3%.
-You may notice that ALL of these involve diluting it.
+You may notice that ALL of these involve diluting it a lot.
 I’m never actually applying 35% peroxide.
 That’s because 35% peroxide is simply way too concentrated to use directly for normal household purposes.
 Even 3% often gets diluted further.
-35% always gets diluted.
+And 35% always gets diluted a lot.